 - 12. Provide estimates of the hour burden of the collection of information.
-The statement should: - · Indicate the number of respondents, frequency of response, annual hour burden, and an explanation of how the burden was estimated.
+The statement should: - Indicate the number of respondents, frequency of response, annual hour burden, and an explanation of how the burden was estimated.
 Unless directed to do so, agencies should not conduct special surveys to obtain information on which to base hour burden estimates.
 Consultation with a sample (fewer than 10) of potential respondents is desirable.
 If the hour burden on respondents is expected to vary widely because of differences in activity, size, or complexity, show the range of estimated hour burden, and explain the reasons for the variance.
-Generally, estimates should not include burden hours for customary and usual business practices. - If this request for approval covers more than one form, provide separate hour burden estimates for each form and aggregate the hour burdens in Item 13 of OMB Form 83-I. - · Provide estimates of annualized cost to respondents for the hour burdens for collections of information, identifying and using appropriate wage-rate categories.
+Generally, estimates should not include burden hours for customary and usual business practices. - If this request for approval covers more than one form, provide separate hour burden estimates for each form and aggregate the hour burdens. - Provide estimates of annualized cost to respondents for the hour burdens for collections of information, identifying and using appropriate wage-rate categories.

-Based on current information collected, there is insufficient evidence to change the assumptions used in this ICR.
-OSHA maintains there were 132,737 cranes and derricks in the construction industry.
-Based on previous information provided by sling and competent manufacturers who are members of the American Society of mechanical Engineers Subcommittee on Slings, ASME B30.9, the Agency estimates that each crane and derrick has about 10 slings, for a total of 1,327,370.
-In addition the Agency believes that 15% (199,106) of these slings are alloy-steel chains, 75% (995,528) are wire rope slings, 8% (106,190) are synthetic webbing, and 2 % (26,547) are shackles and hooks.
+Based on information taken from the Final Economic Analysis of the Final Rule on Cranes and Derricks in Construction, OSHA estimates that there are 122,091 cranes and derricks in the construction industry.
+Based on previous information provided by sling and competent manufacturers who are members of the American Society of Mechanical Engineers Subcommittee on Slings, ASME B30.9, the Agency estimates that each crane and derrick has about 10 slings, for a total of 1,220,911.
+In addition the Agency believes that 15% (183,137) of these slings are alloysteel chains, 75% (915,683) are wire rope slings, 8% (97,673) are synthetic webbing, and 2 % (24,418) are shackles and hooks.

 The Agency uses average hourly earnings, including benefits, to represent the cost of employee time.
-For the relevant occupational categories, mean hourly earnings from June 2005 National Compensation Survey by the Bureau of Labor Statistics have been adjusted to reflect the fact that fringe benefits comprise about 29.5% of total compensation in the private sector.
-Since wages are the remaining 70.5% of employee compensation wages are multiplied by 1.42 (1/0.705) estimate full employee hourly compensation.
+For the relevant occupational categories, mean hourly earnings from June 2005 National Compensation Survey by the Bureau of Labor Statistics have been adjusted to reflect the fact that fringe benefits comprise about 29.4% of total compensation in the private sector.
+Since wages are the remaining 70.6% of employee compensation wages are multiplied by 1.42 (1/0.706) estimate full employee hourly compensation.
 The costs of labor used in this analysis are therefore estimates of total hourly compensation.
-The hourly wage rate for a non-supervisory construction worker is \$24.94.
+The hourly wage rate for a non-supervisory construction worker is \$28.31.

-Burden hour and Cost Summary
+Burden Hour and Cost Summary